 Exceptional rainfall, a road being in a low lying area or changes in 'run off' water from nearby land are some of the reasons why a road might flood even though the drainage system is in good working order.

-Drainage systems should work without any routine maintenance, although we do normally empty gullies once a year to remove silt.
+Drainage systems should work without any routine maintenance, although we do normally empty gullies to remove silt.

 Drainage gullies and drains can become blocked very quickly when materials like mud or stones are carried onto the road during heavy rain or flooding.
 This can also happen when there is a heavy fall of leaves.